Jump to content Jump to navigation

 The Kurgarten is the city's international meeting place for a wide range of events: Baden-Baden Summer Nights, Vintage Car MeetingKurpark-MeetingSWR3 New Pop Festival and the Baden-Baden Christmas Market take place here.

-The managing director of Baden-Baden Events GmbH Nora Waggershauser has an artistic advisory board for the selection of artists at her side: Florian Matzner, professor at the Munich Academy and freelance curator, Johann von Haehling, curator and artistic advisor, and Thomas Köhler, director of the Berlinische Galerie.
+The managing director of Baden-Baden Events GmbH Nora Waggershauser has an artistic advisory board for the selection of artists at her side: Florian Matzner, professor at the Munich Academy and freelance curator and Johann von Haehling, curator and artistic advisor.

 More about the advisory board of "art meets city".